DGKSK8LIFE/AwtySM/README.md

 ### Time (in days) it takes to use b bytes of storage for chat logging

     (x students * y hours spent sending one message a minute * 60 seconds per minute * 100 bytes (max message size approx.))  / b bytes = days with available capacity

+## License

+In this project, I chose to use AGPL because it inherently satisfies the project's legal obligation/needs.